zdanek/maverick/README.md

 ### Local node config
 Another way to configure Maverick is to place a pre-configured json file into /srv/maverick/software/maverick/conf/local-nodes directory named after the hostname.
 This is a great way of quickly rebuilding computers to a known configuration, or cloning computers to identical configurations (eg. for a swarm).
 So for example:
 ```
-cp /var/tmp/fnoop-raspberry.json /srv/maverick/software/maverick/conf/local-nodes
+cp /var/tmp/swarm-raspberry.json /srv/maverick/software/maverick/conf/local-nodes
-hostname fnoop-raspberry
+hostname swarm-raspberry
 maverick configure
 ```
-Maverick looks for a file in the local-nodes directory with the same name as the hostname, and if present adds it with a higher specificity than the localconf.json descibed in the previous section ([Local Configuration(/#/#local-configuration)]).
+Maverick looks for a file in the local-nodes directory with the same name as the hostname, and if present adds it with a lower specificity than the localconf.json descibed in the previous section ([Local Configuration(/#/#local-configuration)]), so the localconf.json entries will always take priority.

 All these json config files have the same syntax and scope, so a good workflow is to make changes in localconf.json and when happy with the changes to save these to a local-node file.
 A library of local-node files can be easily built up and activated by just changing the hostname to whatever config is required.